One Day (2AM and 2PM song): Composition

-"One Day" is an original Japanese song, composed by Yu Shimoji, Faya, Super Changddai and Michael Yano.
-The B-side "No Goodbyes" is an original Japanese song, written and composed by 2PM's MinJun and Emyli.
-"Angel", CD Only bonus track, is originally a Korean song from 2PM's debut single Hottest Time of the Day.
+"One Day" is an original Japanese song composed by Yu Shimoji, Faya, Super Changddai and Michael Yano.
+The B-side track "No Goodbyes" is an original Japanese song written and composed by 2PM's Jun.
+K and Emyli.
+"Angel", a CD-only bonus track, is originally a Korean song from 2PM's debut single album Hottest Time of the Day (2008).